telerik/reporting-docs/knowledge-base/configure-report-parameters-telerik-reporting.md

     ![SqlDataSourceParameter](images/report-parameter.png)

+    For detailed steps on adding and configuring report parameters, consult the [Approaches for Adding Report Parameters]({%slug telerikreporting/designing-reports/connecting-to-data/report-parameters/how-to-add-report-parameters%}) guide.

-2. Ensure that each SqlDataSource parameter is linked to an expression, such as a report parameter value, in the report definition.
+1. Ensure that each SqlDataSource parameter is linked to an expression, such as a report parameter value, in the report definition.
 SqlDataSource parameters cannot directly receive values from the ReportSource.Parameters collection.
 Review the [Using Parameters with the SqlDataSource Component]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/using-parameters-with-the-sqldatasource-component%}) for more details.

     >caption SqlDataSourceParameter

     ![SqlDataSourceParameter](images/sqldatasource-parameter.png)

-3. In your report definition, connect the SqlDataSource parameter to the report parameter through the SqlDataSource's SelectCommand.
-This involves setting up a SqlDataSourceParameter that references the report parameter.

-4. For detailed steps on adding and configuring report parameters, consult the [Approaches for Adding Report Parameters]({%slug telerikreporting/designing-reports/connecting-to-data/report-parameters/how-to-add-report-parameters%}) guide.

 By following these steps, you ensure that your report parameters are correctly recognized during the preview, preventing errors related to undefined objects in the current context.